Giorgio Fanan: Life

-A Collector of Music
+Collector of music

 Giorgio Fanan was regarded as one of the most prominent Italian collectors of musical materials in the 20th century.

 His passion for books began in early childhood: in 1937, at just eight years old, he started collecting sheet music from the local town band, in Arquà Polesine.
 Over the course of more than eighty years, he assembled an extraordinary music library comprising over 100,000 items, establishing relationships with musicians, musicologists, antiquarian dealers, and collectors worldwide.

 His holdings are particularly notable for their breadth and rarity, including: opera librettos, autograph letters by composers, early printed treatises on music, first editions of operatic works, musical manuscripts, historical musical memorabilia, fine bindings, and a philatelic collection focused on musical themes.

-Turin and the Return to Polesine
+Turin and the return to Polesine

 For over three decades, Fanan served as one of the managing directors within the Agnelli family's enterprises in Turin.
 During this time, he shared his passion for music with Gianni Agnelli and Umberto Agnelli; Marella Agnelli notably gifted him a Steinway & Sons grand piano.

 In 1987, shortly before retirement, Fanan moved with his family—his wife Franca Bazzano and their children, Andreina and Vittorio—from Turin to Villa Cornoldi Fanan in Fratta Polesine, where he relocated the entire collection.
 A close friend and neighbor was Giancarlo Matteotti, who presented him with several personal belongings of his father, Giacomo Matteotti.

 The cultural and scholarly value of the Fanan Library has been acknowledged internationally.
 Dutch conductor and musicologist Ton Koopman expressed admiration for the collection, while in 1997, Giancarlo Rostirolla described Fanan as "one of the most renowned collectors of ancient and modern bibliographic-musical materials of our time".

 The Fanan Library is officially listed in the Répertoire International des Sources Musicales (RISM), the global organization that catalogs music sources and archival holdings.